Presence-Event Berlin

 Let’s imagine: Future Learning Spaces!

-– Ulrike Mascher, Markus Weber, David Fernes, Andreas Fuchs
+– Ulrike Mascher, Wolfgang Brabänder, David Fernes, Andreas Fuchs

 E,丂oξ – Überwacht für 3,50: A queer feminist intervention against the price of control

-‘Dear passengers, due to the prevailing obsession with control and ‘normality’, we are forced to suspend regular operations.
-The narrative of ‘functionality’ will be suspended indefinitely. ‘ E,丂oξ is an art installation that puts the glitch centre stage.
-Inspired by Legacy Russell’s concept of the ‘glitched body’ and the everyday experience of public transport, we use the underground as a metaphor for standardised social spaces.
+‘Dear passengers, due to the prevailing obsession with control and ‘normality’, we were forced to suspend regular operations.
+The narrative of ‘functionality’ was suspended indefinitely. ‘ E,丂oξ was an art installation that put the glitch centre stage.
+Inspired by Legacy Russell’s concept of the ‘glitched body’ and the everyday experience of public transport, we used the underground as a metaphor for standardised social spaces.

 – Svenja Hoffeller